These Classic Beauties Have Received Some Unfair Bad Press In Past Years

 3. Copper vessels have been used for their health benefits for thousands of years.

 In India and other countries that practice Ayurveda, water is stored in copper vessels for 12-16 hours so that enough copper is transferred to the water, and so that any bacteria in the water is killed.
 The anti-inflammatory effects of moderate amounts of copper are also well known in these countries.
 We require copper for many bodily functions.
 The Food and Nutrition Board of the Institute of Medicine has developed recommended dietary allowances (RDAs) of 900 µg/day for adults to maintain health.

 4. Occasional use of unlined copper mugs is unlikely to pose a health risk.

 Snopes, the well-known resource for validating and debunking news stories, wrote on August 10th, 2017: “News articles exaggerate the health risks associated with normal consumption of cocktails such as the popular Moscow Mule".
 We recommend you read their conclusions before you form an opinion.

 We do not believe that the occasional Moscow Mule drinker should be concerned with this restriction as it applies to heavy continuous copper mug users (bars/restaurants) who don’t wash and dry the mugs immediately after each use.

-While we continue to prefer and recommend unlined pure copper mugs to our clients, if you are concerned about the recent headlines, then the Copper & Stainless Steel LINED Double Wall Mug Gift Set is the best option for you.
+We will continue to prefer and recommend unlined pure copper mugs to our clients.
+If you are still concerned about the recent headlines, then the Copper & Stainless Steel LINED Double Wall Mug Gift Set is the best option for you.